 So long as you have money put away to pay for it, an unplanned expense is just a nuisance, not a disaster.
 And the more money you have set aside to deal with emergencies, the easier it is to get ahead in the future.

-Pro tip: Your emergency fund should be located somewhere you have easy access to get the funds if neccessary.
-We recommend using an online savings account with UFB Direct because they offer a 2.45% yield.
+Pro tip: Your emergency fund should be located somewhere you have easy access to get the funds if necessary.
+We recommend using an online savings account with CIT Bank because they offer up to a 2.20% yield on their Savings Builder accounts.

 4. Pay Your Bills Late